RyanGlScott/RyanGlScott.github.io/_posts/2019-07-10-the-surprising-rigidness-of-higher-rank-kinds.md

 complains that `ExEqual` no longer kind-checks:

 {% highlight plaintext %}
-    • Expected kind ‘forall a. a -> forall b. b -> Type’, but ‘Equal’ has kind ‘forall b. a0 -> b -> Type’
+    • Expected kind ‘forall b a. a -> b -> Type’, but ‘Equal’ has kind ‘forall a b. a -> b -> Type’
     • In the first argument of ‘Ex2’, namely ‘Equal’ In the type ‘Ex2 Equal’
       In the type declaration for ‘ExEqual’